Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Relative perturbation bound for a regular Hermitian QEP

 When this equation is satisfied, $\lambda$ and $x$ are called an eigenvalue and an eigenvector, respectively.
-All eigenvalues of $Q(\cdot)$ are the roots of $\det Q(\lambda)=0$, which has $2n$ complex roots, counting multiplicities and including eigenvalues at infinity.
-If the matrix $M$ in \eqref{def:QEP} is nonsingular.
-Also, we assume that matrices $M$, $C$ and $K$ are Hermitian, say, the QEP is Hermitian.
-In that case eigenvalues are real or they are coming in complex conjugate pairs $(\lambda, \overline{\lambda})$.
-Instead of the QEP \eqref{def:QEPp}, similarly as in \cite{TruMio}, we will consider equivalent generalized eigenvalue problem
+We consider the QEP \eqref{def:QEP1}, where $M$ and $K$ are Hermitian nonsingular, and $C$ is Hermitian.
+Instead of the QEP \eqref{def:QEP1}, similarly as in \cite{TruMio}, we will consider the equivalent generalized eigenvalue problem